godatadriven/godatadriven-blog/content/sparkr-just-got-better.md

   stats                 /Library/Frameworks/R.framework/Versions/3.2/Resources/library
 ```

-You can run the model and save it's parameters in a variable, just like in normal R.
+You can run the model and save its parameters in a variable, just like in normal R.

 ```
 dist_mod <- glm(weight ~ Time + Diet, data = ddf, family = "gaussian")